notgiven688/jitterphysics2/docfx/docs/documentation/bodies.md

 ## Collide events

-An instance of `RigidBody` provides two events: `BeginCollide` and `EndCollide`.
+`RigidBody` provides two events: `BeginCollide` and `EndCollide`.
-These events are triggered whenever an arbiter (Contact) is created or removed which involves the rigid body.
+These events are triggered whenever an arbiter (contact) is created or removed which involves the rigid body.
 By default, arbiters are created between colliding shapes.
-For example, the `BeginCollide` event can be used to modify the coefficient of friction of a contact:
+For example, `BeginCollide` can be used to modify the coefficient of friction of a contact:

 ```cs
 body.BeginCollide += BodyOnBeginCollide;